szwacz/electron-boilerplate/README.md

 npm install name_of_npm_module --save
 ```

-#### Working with modules
+### Working with modules

-How about being future proof and using ES6 modules all the time in your app?
+How about being future proof and using ES6 modules everywhere in your app?
 Thanks to [rollup](https://github.com/rollup/rollup) you can do that.
 It will transpile the imports to proper `require()` statements, so even though ES6 modules aren't natively supported yet you can start using them today.

 You can use it on those kinds of modules:
 ```js